theonejj/ansible-zfs_on_root/README.md

 * This Ansible based process is intended to be used against bare-metal systems or virtual machines (just needs SSH access to get started)
 * This uses ENTIRE disk(s) and wipes partitions on the specified disks, any existing data on these partitions on the target system will be lost
 * Review the `defaults/main.yml` to set temporary passwords,  non-root user account(s) and basic rules on boot partition sizes, swap partitions, etc.
-* Defaults to building a headless server environment, however a full graphical desktop can be enabled instead
+* Defaults to building a headless server environment, however a full graphical desktop can be enabled

 ---